 When you’re starting from scratch, so is the web designer.
 They have nothing to work from, they can’t look at your site and get an idea of what you already love or hate.
 They advantage to starting from scratch is that you can work more closely with the designer to get the exact site that you want (for your budget).
 But you should assume that you’re going to pay at least an additional $100 more than if you were redesigning an existing website.

-For your budget, you should include at least $500 as a base cost for building a site from scratch, and $200 if you’re looking at a redesign.
+For your budget, you should start with at least $500 as a base cost for building a site from scratch, and $250 if you’re looking at a redesign.

 Blogs and Content Management Tools

 If you’re already running a WordPress site then you have the advantage of already having some type of content management on your site, but these tools (including WordPress, Joomla!, and Drupal) have their own challenges.
 Creating a site using these tools takes more time than building a site from scratch using HTML and CSS because you have to integrate the designs into the CMS systems.
-(Decide if you need these tools: Dreamweaver vs. Drupal vs. WordPress - Which is Best to Use)
+Decide if you need these tools by reading this article: Dreamweaver vs. Drupal vs. WordPress - Which is Best to Use.

 And don’t assume that if you already have a WordPress theme it should be cheaper.
 Many themes are sold as-is and designers are not licensed to change them.
 Often, the cost of purchasing a theme that can be modified is as expensive as just building a new theme from scratch.